-If you receive an application denial, you can fill out Form I-290B Notice of Appeal or Motion to file an appeal within 30 days of USCIS’ determination.
+If you receive an application denial, you can fill out Form I-290B Notice of Appeal or Motion to file an appeal within 30 days of USCIS’s determination.
 If the appeal deadline has expired, you cannot file another N-600 form; it will be rejected.
 Instead, you must file a motion to reconsider using the same form.

-When to Consult With Our Immigration Lawyer About Form N-600
+When to Consult with Our Immigration Lawyer about Form N-600

 Although applying for a parentage-based U.S. citizenship certification may appear relatively straightforward at first, delays can occur at several points.
 This is often because USCIS requires substantial proof of the parent-child relationship and the citizenship status of applicants and their parents.